SuaveIO/suave/_includes/content.md

 There is also a good tutorial on computation expressions by the same author: http://fsharpforfunandprofit.com/posts/computation-expressions-intro/

-Composing bigger programs: HTTP combinators
+Composing bigger programs: combinators
 --------------------------------------------

 Defining the entire logic of your program in a single giant function called app would clearly be impossible.
 Functional programming is all about composing functions from several smaller functions, and both F# and Suave offer various tools to make this easy.

 In functional programming parlance, a "combinator" combines several things of the same type into a another thing of the same type (in mathematics it has a slightly different meaning, but we need not worry about this).
+In the case of Suave, there are two types of combinator:

+- Combinators which combine multiple `WebPart` into a single `WebPart`.
+- Combinators that produce `WebPart` from more primitive values.
+Recall that `WebPart` has the type `HttpContext -> Async<HttpContext option>`.
+These combinators therefore always take a single HttpContext and produce a new HttpContext, wrapped inside an async option workflow.

-In the case of Suave, we want to combine webparts to produce new webparts, and ultimately combine them all into a single webpart passed as an argument used to initialise the web server.
-Each combination will result in a new web part of the same type, namely:
+Together these are used to create web parts, combine them to produce new webparts, and ultimately combine them all into a single webpart passed as an argument used to initialise the web server.

-`WebPart = HttpContext -> Async<HttpContext option>`

 We have already seen several examples of combinators.
 The `choose` function seen above takes a list of `WebPart`, and combines them all into a single new `WebPart`: